-Figure 26 - Smith Mountain Lake Sales Price by Year Built
+Figure 25: Smith Mountain Lake Home Sale Price

-provides a good understanding of the price differential between the two.
-In 2019, new single-family homes sold on average for 46% more than existing single-family homes, with the median sale price of a new home in 2019 being \$693,498 compared \$474,300 for an existing home.
+Comparing sales of existing single family homes that sold versus new single family homes (ones that were built and sold in the same year) provides a good understanding of the price differential between the two.
+In 2019, new single family homes sold on average for 46% more than existing single family homes, with the median sale price of a new home in 2019 being \$693,498 compared \$474,300 for an existing home.
 Figure 26 shows median sale prices for housing units in the Smith Mountain Lake area.